yashikota/ocha/README.md

-# Ocha 🍵
+# ocha 🍵

 [日本語版](README.ja.md)

 ## Overview

-Ocha is a desktop email client that lets you use Gmail like a chat app.
+ocha is a desktop email client that lets you use Gmail like a chat app.
 It groups email conversations with the same person into a single chat view.

 - 📧 **Chat-style UI** - Display emails in LINE-like bubble interface
 - 👥 **Group functionality** - Combine multiple emails into one group